Mission Lookout Cabin

 Like similar Forest Service Lookouts, the Mission site has experienced several face-lifts in its 75-year history as a fire detection tower.
 The existing structure built in 1959 consists of a 15' by 15' cabin with windows on all sides perched atop a 40-foot wooden tower.
 With a maximum group capacity of 2 adults and children, Mission Lookout is best suited for a couple or small family.
 The Tower is equipped with a small bed, 2 fold-up cots, a propane cooking stove, and simple cooking utensils.
 An outhouse is located at ground level.
-Renters will need to bring bedding including pillows, food, firewood (a fire ring is located at the base of the tower), toiletries, water, and non- open flame light source.
-Opens May 15th. $25/night fee.
+Renters will need to bring bedding including pillows, food, firewood (a fire ring is located at the base of the tower), toiletries, water, and a non-open flame light source.
+It opens on May 15th.

 From Swan Lake, travel south on Highway 83 for 3 miles.
 Turn west onto Porcupine Creek Road 10229 (mile-marker 68).
 After passing Forest Road 9714, turn right onto Forest Road 9803 (2.2 miles after leaving the state highway).
 Continue on Forest Road 9803 for 1.4 miles, to a gate.
 The gate may be opened.
 The tower and parking area are located just beyond the gate.
 If arriving at night, bring a flashlight in order to see the combination locks.